WilliamWinterDev/data-ingestion-test/README.md

 ### Usage

-`docker-compose up -d` inside the root folder so we have the Docker MongoDB instance
+`docker compose up -d` inside the root folder so we have the Docker MongoDB instance

 `pip install -r requirements.txt` - Install the requirements for the data ingestor.